Pxomox-Astronomy-Lab/proxmox-astronomy-lab/docs/compliance-security/cisv81-policy-templates/cisv81-01-inventory-and-control-of-enterprise-assets-template.md

 # Enterprise Asset Management Policy Template

 ## **Purpose**
 Enterprise asset management is the process of procuring, identifying, tracking, maintaining, and disposing of an asset owned by an enterprise.
 The Enterprise Asset Management Policy provides the processes and procedures for governing the enterprise asset lifecycle while an enterprise is using an asset.
-An inventory must be created and maintained to support the enterprise’s mission.
+An inventory must be created and maintained to support the enterpriseâ€™s mission.
 This inventory must be current and reflect the current assets owned and operated by the enterprise.

 ## **Responsibility**
 The IT business unit is responsible for all enterprise asset management functions.
 This information is relayed to other business units within the enterprise such as finance, accounting, and cybersecurity as required or needed.
 IT is responsible for informing all users of their responsibilities in the use of any enterprise assets assigned to them.